GitKalo/vocab-evo-networks/README.md

 This project defines an **agent-based simulation** for exploring the effects of complex social structure on the emergence of vocabulary (in the form of lexical convention) in a structured population of linguistic agents.
 It is based on an evolutionary model based on Nowak's Evolutionary Language Game and defined by the authors in Ref.
 [1].

-Research based on this model has been published and presented at the *Complex Networks & Their Applications 2021* conference [1].
+Research based on this model has been published and presented at the *Complex Networks & Their Applications X* conference in 2021 [1] and PLOS ONE [2].
 The model was originally prosposed as part of a final-year Individual Project (COMP3200) at the University of Southampton.

 ## Running simulations